Emivvvvv/deloxide/README.md

 [![Rust](https://img.shields.io/badge/rust-stable-brightgreen.svg)](https://www.rust-lang.org/)
 [![License: Coffeeware](https://img.shields.io/badge/License-Coffeeware-brown.svg)](LICENSE)

+> [!IMPORTANT]
+> Deloxide is currently under active development.
+We recently released version 0.2.0-pre (up from v0.1.1), introducing RwLock support and making several API changes.
+At this time, RwLock is fully supported except for visualization.
+If you require visualization for RwLock, please wait for the next major release.

 Deloxide is a cross-language deadlock detection library with visualization support.
-It tracks mutex operations in multi-threaded applications to detect, report, and visualize potential deadlocks in real-time.
+It tracks mutex and reader-writer lock operations in multi-threaded applications to detect, report, and visualize potential deadlocks in real-time.

 ## Features

 - **Real-time deadlock detection** - Detects deadlocks as they happen
 - **Cross-language support** - Core implementation in Rust with C bindings
-- **Thread & lock tracking** - Monitors relationships between threads and locks
+- **Thread & lock tracking** - Monitors relationships between threads and locks (Mutex and RwLock)
 - **Visualization** - Web-based visualization of thread-lock relationships
 - **Low overhead** - Designed to be lightweight for use in production systems
 - **Easy integration** - Simple API for both Rust and C/C++